cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 ![Example Backup Process](plantuml/backup-sequence.png)

 The above illustration shows how such a process could look like.
-At first the backup gets triggered either by a human or another trigger (e.g. time-trigger).
+At first, the backup gets triggered either by a human or another trigger (e.g. time-trigger).
 The operator instructs its watched resource (application) to set up a consistent state (like a consistent snapshot).
-Afterwards, the data of the application gets backed up to an external storage using appropriate tools.
+Afterwards, the data of the application gets backed up to external storage using appropriate tools.
 This could either be a one-step process (backup directly to external storage) or in multiple steps, like writing to a persistent volume at first and to the external storage afterwards.
-The external storage might be a NFS/CIFS share (or any other network file system) on-premises, but also an object store/bucket on a cloud provider infrastructure.
-Whether the backup failed or succeeded, the state (of the backup) including the backed up application version and the location of the backup might be written to the state section of the custom resource.
+The external storage might be an NFS/CIFS share (or any other network file system) on-premises, but also an object store/bucket on a cloud provider infrastructure.
+Whether the backup failed or succeeded, the state (of the backup) including the backed-up application version and the location of the backup might be written to the state section of the custom resource.

 #### Recovery from backup

 The recovery capability of an operator might assist a user in restoring the application state from a successful backup.
 Therefore, the application state (application version and data) should be restored.

 There might be many ways to achieve this.
-One possible way could be that the current application state also got backed up (including configuration), so the user only has to create a custom resource for the application and point to the backup.
+One possible way could be that the current application state also gets backed up (including configuration), so the user only has to create a custom resource for the application and point to the backup.
 The operator would read the configuration, restore the application version and restore the data.
 Another possible solution might be that the user only backed up the data and might have to specify the application version used.
-Nevertheless, in both ways the operator ensures that the application is up and running afterwards using the data from the backup specified.
+Nevertheless, in both ways, the operator ensures that the application is up and running afterwards using the data from the backup specified.

 #### Auto-Remediation
-The auto-remediation capability of an operator should ensure that it is able to restore the application from a more complex failed state, which might not be handled or detected by mechanisms as health checks (live- and readiness probes).
+The auto-remediation capability of an operator should ensure that it is able to restore the application from a more complex failed state, which might not be handled or detected by mechanisms as health checks (live and readiness probes).
 Therefore, the operator needs to have a deep understanding of the application.
-This can be achieved by metrics which might indicate application failures or errors, but also by dealing with kubernetes mechanisms like health checks.
+This can be achieved by metrics that might indicate application failures or errors, but also by dealing with kubernetes mechanisms like health checks.

 Some examples might be:
 * Rolling back to the last known configuration if a defined amount of pod starts is unsuccessful after a version change.
-* In some points a restart of the application might be a short-term solution which also could be done by the operator
+In some points a restart of the application might be a short-term solution which also could be done by the operator.
 * It could also be imaginable that an operator informs another operator of a dependent service that a backend system is not reachable at the moment (to take remediation actions).

-In any ways, this capability enables the operator to take actions to keep the system up and running.
+In any situation, this capability enables the operator to take actions to keep the system up and running.

 #### Monitoring/metrics - observability